Ilianmgh/tresfreroserver/README.md

 Supports POST and GET requests.

-# Dynamic webpages with a ML-like language
+# Dynamic webpages with TresML language

-This server has support for a ML-like language within html webpages.
-See `webpage_parser/documentation.pdf` for more information.
+This server has support for a TresML, a ML-like functional language within webpages with extension `.tml`.
+See `TresML/documentation.pdf` for more information.

-This language supports the following web features:
+For instance, this language supports the following web features:
 - Access to GET and POST parameters as global variables ;
 - access to session variables ;
-- SQL requests via sqlite3.
+- SQL requests via sqlite3 ;
+- HTTP redirection.

 # Dependencies